terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Extract web page content** Get raw and unformatted content from a URL as text.
 - **Extract HTML content** Get raw and unformatted content from an HTML file.

+### Context

+- **Get flight context** allows you to get context data from the flight.
+This includes Flight ID and URL, Bird ID and name and Nest ID and name.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.